cristobalmitchell/HNSCBiomarkers/README.md

 The raw counts of miRNA expression data of 43 HNSC patients with their paired normal tissues were obtained from the TCGA dataset using the [TCGA2STAT](http://www.liuzlab.org/TCGA2STAT/) library.
 The miRNAs with missing values were imputed using the same missForest package mentioned previously aand were then normaalized using log2(x+1). miRNA expressions shared between the TCGA dataset and the match paired datasets were subsequently evaluated using univariate logistic regression and those with p-values < 0.05 were considered to be differentiaally expressed miRNA aand included for subsequent analysis.
 The resulting 28 significant miRNAs consisted of 7 down regulated miRNA expresions and 21 up regulated.

 ### Identification of miRNAs with prognostic score in HNSC
+To identify common miRNAs related to LVI within each of the subgroups stratified by the clinical stage, a semi-supervised method and univariate Cox regression analysis were used, and HR > 1 or HR < 1 with P < 0.05 was used as the cutoff11,15.
+The patient subclasses in each group of clinical characteristics represented non-overlapping sets.

+### Definition of prognostic risk model and ROC curve analysis
+The TCGA data were randomly divided into a training and testing set.
+A semi-supervised principal components (SPC) method was used to select significant miRNAs and develop the linear miRNA signature prognostic model11.
+The prognostic score was calculated as follows: Prognostic score = (2.307831 × hsa-mir-187) + (hsa-mir-9-3 × 2.553812) + (hsa-mir-490 × 2.726262) + (hsa-mir-1258 × 2.217082) − (hsa-mir-3144 × 2.660158) + (hsa-mir-551a × 3.428998) + (hsa-mir-665 × 2.855964).
+The prognostic scores were then computed for all 318 patients.
+The optimal cutoff point of the prognostic score was obtained in ROC curve analysis for predicting the 5-year survival of the training set.
+Kaplan-Meier and log-rank methods were used for evaluating OS16.
+Time-dependent ROC curves were used to evaluate the predicted power of the miRNA-based signature model.

 ## Results